2020 Menomonee River Area Wild Ones (WO) Programs

-The indoor programs will be held JANUARY to APRIL and OCTOBER at the The indoor programs (January to April and October) will be held at the Lisbon Fire Department, N54 W26455 Lisbon Road (CTH K), Pewaukee, WI 53072
+Most programs are held on the third Wednesday at 6:30 pm.
+The indoor programs (February to April and October) will be held at the Lisbon Fire Department, N54 W26455 Lisbon Road (CTH K), Pewaukee, WI 53072.

 December – HAPPY HOLIDAYS!
 No Program